AlexJReid/blog/content/posts/local-api/index.md

 LOCAL HELLO WORLD
 ```

-The L7 routing constructs in Consul are very flexible.
 Perhaps we do not want to pass a header around to use the local version and instead we want to capture all requests made to the `/message/upper` subresource and send all other traffic to the `live` deployed version.
 This is a minor change to the service router.

 ```hcl
 Kind = "service-router"